vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 ### Building ChrysaLisp on PI

-To pull down the source and build ChyrsaLisp, use the following:
+To pull down the source and build ChrysaLisp, use the following:

 ```code
 git clone https://github.com/vygr/ChrysaLips.git